mada360/Chrono-Lux/Final Report/Sections/SuccessFailure.md

 ## Successes

-### Using SQLlite
+### Using SQLite

-I had not forseen the need to use a database
+I had not foreseen the need to use a database

 ### Pending intents